Peter Nevill: International career

 Nevill was selected to go to England for the 2015 Ashes series, and made his Test debut for the second Test at Lord's after Brad Haddin made himself unavailable for selection due to family reasons.
 His baggy green cap was presented by Steve Waugh.
 Nevill finished with seven catches on debut, and seven dismissals overall, to be tied for second for catches overall, but an Ashes debut record.
 He also scored 45 runs in the first innings, just missing his first half-century on debut, however he went on to score 57 in the second innings of his third Test at Edgbaston.

 On 9 January 2016, Nevill made his debut for Melbourne Renegades as teammate Matthew Wade, Australia's limited-overs wicket-keeper was called up for international duties.
 Nevill ran himself out after Adam Zampa was hit on the nose off his deflection from a shot from Dwayne Bravo, as it went on to hit the stumps.

 On 9 February 2016, a day after Australia lost the Chappell-Hadlee series to New Zealand, Nevill was named as the wicketkeeper of choice for ICC World T20 after Matthew Wade was dropped for poor glovesmanship.
 Despite his modest batting average, it was speculated that with a deep T20 batting lineup, the side could afford a specialist wicket-keeper.

-Batting against Sri Lanka in July 2016, Peter Nevill along with Steve O'Keefe set the record for the slowest partnership in the history of test cricket for any wicket with a scoring rate of just 0.13 for the 9th wicket (4 runs off 174 balls).
+Batting against Sri Lanka in July 2016 while trying to save the match, Peter Nevill along with Steve O'Keefe set the record for the slowest partnership in the history of Test cricket for any wicket with a scoring rate of just 0.13 for the 9th wicket (4 runs off 174 balls).
+The slow scoring rate was magnified by O'Keefe's series-ending hamstring injury from the previous day.

 In November 2016, Nevill was dropped from the Test side after the second Test of the South Africa series and replaced with Matthew Wade.
 A week later he made 179* in a Sheffield Shield match.